Photo by Etienne Girardet on Unsplash

 Instead, let’s try:

-“Inspired by the rolling green hills of Ireland running into the basalt cliffs of the giant’s causeway, this eyeshadow brings you five long-lasting earth tones that blend and layer, perfect for a dramatic night out or an easy day on video calls.
+“Inspired by the rolling green hills of Ireland running into the basalt cliffs of the giant’s causeway, this eyeshadow brings you five long-lasting earth tones that blend and layer, perfect for a dramatic night out or an easy day on zoom.
 With sustainability at the forefront of everything we do, the palette is made from recycled toilet paper rolls and uses no magnets and no mica.
 We use organic, GMO free ingredients and include elements such as coconut oil, shea butter, and jojoba oil to nurture your skin all day long.”

 *Please note this example purely from my imagination.
 Any relation to an existing product or service is unintentional.*